 What is the most famous plastic surgery in Korea?

 If you have seen Koreans up close, you may have noticed that they are not born with double eyelids like Western people are.
 Because of that, one of the most famous plastic surgeries in Korea is double eyelid surgery.
 This surgery, clinically talking, is called Asian blepharoplasty.
 But what is that?
-Many people of Asian descent have an upper eyelid without a crease, a differentiating feature known as “single eyelid.”
+Many people of Asian descent have an upper eyelid without a crease, a differentiating feature known as a “single eyelid.”
 The size, the shape of the eyelids, and the nose present different features from the West.
 A specialized surgeon is the one who must perform these interventions.
 They will create a fold in this eyelid through a fast plastic surgery procedure.

-However, it is significant to note that the Asian patient is not looking for a western eyelid but wants to soften their features while maintaining their Orientalism.
-The Asian blepharoplasty softens but does not equate the patient’s eyelids to western attributes.
+However, it is significant to note that the Asian patient is not looking for a Western eyelid but wants to soften their features while maintaining their Orientalism.
+The Asian blepharoplasty softens but does not equate the patient’s eyelids to Western attributes.
 It softens the racial characteristics of their gaze, where the slanted eye talks in a less accentuated way.
 Because of that, it is the most famous Korean plastic surgery.

 Where to get plastic surgery in South Korea?